aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

-* In the above image: w1 is the weight from the first neuron of the input layer to the first neuron of the hidden layer.
+* In the above image: w1 is the weight from the input layer's first neuron to the hidden layer's first neuron.
 The same goes with w2 and w3.
-* The value of each other neuron in each hidden layer is calculated in the same way we calculated the value of the first neuron of the first hidden layer in the previous image.
+* The value of each other neuron in each hidden layer is calculated the same way we calculated the value of the first neuron of the first hidden layer in the previous image.
 * Similarly, the value of the output layer is calculated.

 Let's understand what we learned using a simple task.